curl/everything-curl/usingcurl-proxies.md

-The default proxy type is HTTP so if you specify a proxy host name (or IP address) without a scheme part (the part that is often written as "http://") curl goes with assuming it is an HTTP proxy.
+The default proxy type is HTTP so if you specify a proxy host name (or IP address) without a scheme part (the part that is often written as "http://") curl goes with assuming it's an HTTP proxy.

-curl also allows a number of different options to set proxy type instead of use the scheme prefix.
+curl also allows a number of different options to set the proxy type instead of using the scheme prefix.
 See the [SOCKS](#socks) section below.

 ### HTTP

-An HTTP proxy is a proxy that the client speaks HTTP with to get the things done. curl will by default assume that a host you point out with `-x` or `--proxy` is an HTTP proxy, and unless you also specify a port number it will default to port 3128 (and the reason for that particular port number is purely historical).
+An HTTP proxy is a proxy that the client speaks HTTP with to get the transfer done. curl will, by default, assume that a host you point out with `-x` or `--proxy` is an HTTP proxy, and unless you also specify a port number it will default to port 3128 (and the reason for that particular port number is purely historical).